 Hair loss and skin changes

-During pregnancy, elevated hormone levels increase the ratio of growing hair to resting or shedding hair.
+During pregnancy, elevated hormone levels mean your hair grows faster than it sheds.
 The result is often an extra-lush head of hair — but now it's payback time.
 After delivery, you'll experience hair loss for up to five months.

 Childbirth triggers a jumble of powerful emotions.
 Many new moms experience a period of feeling down or anxious, sometimes called the baby blues.
 Symptoms include mood swings, crying spells, anxiety and difficulty sleeping.
 The baby blues typically subside within two weeks.
 In the meantime, take good care of yourself.
 Share your feelings, and ask your partner, loved ones or friends for help.

 If you experience severe mood swings, loss of appetite, overwhelming fatigue and lack of joy in life shortly after childbirth, you might have postpartum depression.
 Contact your health care provider if you think you might be depressed, especially if your symptoms don't fade on their own, you have trouble caring for your baby or completing daily tasks, or you have thoughts of harming yourself or your baby.

 After you give birth, you might look like you're still pregnant.
 This is normal.
 Most women lose 13 pounds (6 kilograms) during birth, including the weight of the baby, placenta and amniotic fluid.
 In the days after delivery, you'll lose additional weight from leftover fluids.
 After that, a healthy diet and regular exercise can help you gradually return to your pre-pregnancy weight.

 The postpartum checkup

 The American College of Obstetricians and Gynecologists recommends that postpartum care be an ongoing process rather than just a single visit after your delivery.
 Have contact with your health care provider within the first three weeks after delivery.
 Within 12 weeks after delivery, see your health care provider for a comprehensive postpartum evaluation.